mediafactory/yats/README.md

 needs:
 pil or pillow
 rpc4django
-httplib2 (if using tags from github)
-django-dashing
-django-wiki
 diff-match-patch
 http://nodebox.net/code/index.php/Graph#loading_the_library
+httplib2 (if using tags from github)
+django-dashing (not yet used)
+django-wiki (not yet used)

 should need:
 pyclamd (add TCPSocket 3310 and TCPAddr 127.0.0.1 to its config and restart)